kelltom/OS-Bot-COLOR/README.md

 4. Run *OSRS Bot COLOR.py* (./src/OSRS Bot COLOR.py)
    1. If you are getting an OpenCV error, try downgrading its version. ```pip install opencv-python==4.5.4.60```

+To contribute code, please create feature branches off of the Development branch, and submit pull requests to it with complete features.
 For more developer information, see the [official documentation](https://github.com/kelltom/OSRS-Bot-COLOR/wiki).
 Video tutorials coming soon.

 # Features
 ## User Interface